-Aside from eggs, it’s typically milk, butter, and honey that the other animal-derived ingredients that are used in traditional baking.
+Aside from eggs, it’s typically milk and butter that the other animal-derived ingredients that are used in traditional baking.
 As far as milk is concerned – a straight swap from dairy milk to unsweetned soya milk is often all that’s needed.

 Other non-dairy milks also work well, depending on the recipe (for example, if it’s sweet or not).
 Rice milk, unsweetened almond milk, and coconut milk (the carton form is more ‘milk-like’, the tinned form is much richer and heavier) can be good choices.

-If I’m baking a chocolate cake, I may use chocolate soya milk or hazelnut milk, and slightly cut down the sugar content.
-It often depends on what I have at hand.
+If you’re baking a chocolate cake, I may use chocolate soy milk or hazelnut milk, and slightly cut down the sugar content.
+It often depends on what you have at hand.